n0mjs710/MCP23S17/README.md

 Example

-    MCP onechip(1);    // create an object at address 1 called "onechip" MCP twochip(2); // create an object at address 2 called "twochip"
+    MCP onechip(1, 10);    // create an object at address 1 called "onechip", using pin 10 as slave select MCP twochip(2, 10); // create an object at address 2 called "twochip", using pin 10 as slave select

 **pinMode()**